jcseals/jcseals.github.io/_posts/2021-11-20-htb-bountyhunter-walkthrough.md

 2. The first line must be "# Skytrain Inc"
 3. The second line must be "## Ticket to 'anything here'"
 4. The third line must be " _ _Ticket Code:_ _"
+5. Our magic number must be followed by a "+" sign as the code splits on that and takes the 0th index
-5. Lastly, the fourth line must start with "**", and then followed by a number greater than 100 and also has a modulo of 4 when divided by 7.
+6. Lastly, the fourth line must start with "**", and then followed by a number greater than 100 and also has a modulo of 4 when divided by 7.

 Simple code to generate valid numbers:
 ```python